Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/introduction.rst

 :doc:`Play Back Animation </animation/index>`
    Plays back the animation from the current frame.
 :doc:`Duplicate area in new window </interface/window_system/arranging_areas>`
-   Clones the current 3D View in a new window :doc:`Quad View </interface/window_system/arranging_areas>` Toggles a four pane 3D view, each showing a different angle of the scene.
+   Clones the current 3D View in a new window.
+:doc:`Quad View </interface/window_system/arranging_areas>`
+   Toggles a four pane 3D view, each showing a different angle of the scene.
 :doc:`Toggle Full Screen </interface/window_system/arranging_areas>`
-   Maximizes the *3D View* window to fill the full screen area.
+   Maximizes the *3D View* editor to fill the full screen area.

 Select Menu